A ‘lost’ Will is not automatically a ‘revoked’ Will – lost vs revoked

 - destroyed without the Will-maker’s permission?

-If the Will has been lost (rather than revoked) you can seek to prove an unsigned copy or signed copy of the Will.
-(Even a Will that was never signed can be potentially enforced by the Court.)
+If the Will has been lost (rather than revoked) you seek to prove an unsigned copy or signed copy of the Will.
+Even a Will that was never signed can be potentially enforced by the Court.
 You need to prove to the Probate office:

 - the unsigned copy of the Will is accurate

-However, if these records are not available then this task is more difficult.
-The executor faces the onerous task of trying to retrace what occurred to the Will after it was signed and locating the witnesses.
+If there are no records, the executor faces the onerous task of retracing what happened to the signed Will and locating the witnesses.

 But the Will was with the deceased

 If the Will was last known to be with the Will-maker then it is presumed that the Will-maker intentionally destroyed the Will – thus revoking it.
-Therefore, as part of the process of proving the true copy of the will, it needs to be established that the original will was held by someone other than the deceased.
+Therefore, as part of the process of proving the true copy of the Will, in the above case, you must establish that the original Will was held by someone other than the deceased.
 See Re Estate of Hall (Deceased) SASC 117.

 If you die without a Will then the intestacy rules apply.
 You get the power to make a Will from each State’s legislation.
 An older Will may prevail if the ‘latest’ now revoked Will was never valid in the first place.

 Alternatively, if you make a valid new Will, this destroys the old Will.
 If you now destroy the new Will this does not magically allow the old Will to be operational again.
 In that case, you die intestate – without a Will.

 Keeping an original Will safe and secure is important.
 Also, let your executors, family or a trusted friend, know where it is stored.